 Our wholly-owned subsidiaries, SouFun Media, SouFun Network and Beijing Hong An Tu Sheng, are considered foreign-invested enterprises in China and are, therefore, not permitted under PRC law to hold the ICP licenses and to operate the advertising businesses that are critical to our operations.
 As a result, our consolidated controlled entities are the holders of the ICP licenses required for operating our websites and our advertising business in China.
 We do not have any direct or indirect shareholding interests in these consolidated controlled entities.
 They are instead held directly or indirectly by Mr. Mo, our founder and executive chairman, and Richard Jiangong Dai ("Mr. Dai"), the president, chief executive officer and a director of our Company.
 Mr. Dai is a nephew of Mr. Mo.
 Both Mr. Mo and Mr. Dai are PRC citizens.
-Through the Structure Contracts, we exercise management, financial and voting control over these consolidated controlled entities and also have a contractual right, to the extent permitted by PRC laws, rules and regulations, to acquire the equity interests in these entities.
-Consequently, if any of these consolidated controlled entities goes bankrupt and all or part of its assets become subject to liens or rights of thirdparty creditors, we may be unable to continue some or all of our business activities, which could materially and adversely affect our business, financial condition and results of operations.
+Through the Structure Contracts, we exercise management, financial and voting control over these consolidated controlled entities through our rights to all the residual benefits of the consolidated controlled entities and our obligation to fund losses of the consolidated controlled entities and also have a contractual right, to the extent permitted by PRC laws, rules and regulations, to acquire the equity interests in these entities.
+Consequently, if any of these consolidated controlled entities goes bankrupt and all or part of its assets become subject to liens or rights of third-party creditors, we may be unable to continue some or all of our business activities, which could materially and adversely affect our business, financial condition and results of operations.
 If any of our consolidated controlled entities undergoes a voluntary or involuntary liquidation proceeding, the shareholders or unrelated third-party creditors may claim rights to some or all of these assets, thereby hindering our ability to operate our business, which could materially and adversely affect our business, financial condition and results of operations.